My Story - hasn't all of it been though?

 Yes they'll know we are Christians by our love

 I grew up believing that "Catholic" and "Christian" was the same thing and that if you weren't Catholic, you were going to hell.
-Who would ever choose that path?
 I remember feeling awkward about being separated from those who were not catholic to walk to catechism class from our elementary school, but I do not remember much about the actual classes.
 Fragments of memories about hanging out with friends in the parking lot - Wednesday evenings I think it was - middle school, but again, not the classes.
 I remember many Sundays morning, all six of us being chided to get ready to go to church with Mom, but I wanted to go.
 When she finally gave up "forcing" all 6 of us to go with her, one of my brothers recorded my rather judgmental, whiny teen voice saying: “Aren’t you boys going to church with Mom?”
 I wanted what was being offered, peace, connectedness, direction, but most importantly, quiet time with my Mom.

 I loved watching Sally Field in The Flying Nun, so after the recording incident, they started calling me “Sister Jacquelyn.”
 That character was 'old' and frumpy, but I didn’t care.
 At 15 I became a Godmother to my first niece, Kristen.
 Our older sister was asked first, but she was a divorced woman of 20, and the church would not allow it until her marriage was annulled.
 That was the point at which I began to wonder: